Procurement Glossary

 Content

-Market analysis in procurement refers to the systematic examination and evaluation of procurement markets to generate strategic insights for purchasing decisions.
+Market analysis evaluates the structure, competitive intensity, and dynamics of procurement markets to support strategic and operational sourcing decisions.

 Market Analysis vs. Supplier Evaluation